How to Remove Chlorine from Drinking Water?

 To learn more about what's in your drinking water, you can access a report at Environmental Working Group (ewg.org).
 Simply input your zip code and you'll be able to see what contaminants are in your tap water, and specifically which contaminant levels exceed guidelines.

-Concerns About Chloramine
+Concerns About Chloramine in Water

 The fact that chloramine disinfectant remains in water longer than chlorine (during the pipeline distribution process) is a PLUS for municipal water suppliers.
 But the downside of chloramine's longevity is that chloramine is harder to remove with a water filter.